provenance-io/provenance/x/exchange/spec/03_messages.md

 ### FillBids

-If a market allows user-settlement, users can use the `FillBids` endpoint to settle one or more bids with their own assets.
+If a market allows user-settlement, users can use the `FillBids` endpoint to settle one or more bids with their own `assets`.
 This is similar to an "Immediate or cancel" `AskOrder` with the sum of the provided bids' assets and prices.
-Fees are paid the same as if the `AskOrder` were actually created and settled normally with the provided bids.
+Fees are paid the same as if an `AskOrder` were actually created and settled normally with the provided bids.
-The seller must be allowed to create an `AskOrder` in the given market.
+The `seller` must be allowed to create an `AskOrder` in the given market.

 It is expected to fail if:
 * The market does not exist.
 * The market is not allowing orders to be created.
+* The market does not allow user-settlement.
 * The market requires attributes in order to create ask orders and the `seller` is missing one or more.
 * One or more `bid_order_ids` are not bid orders (or do not exist).
 * One or more `bid_order_ids` are in a market other than the provided `market_id`.